tomorrowdata/COVID-19/automation/README.md

 ## Prerequisites

-1. have docker installed on your machine
+1. have docker installed on your big Linux machine (how big? ~24 cores and ~192GB RAM)
 2. clone this repo: `git clone git@github.com:tomorrowdata/COVID-19.git`
-3. create the the directory `WIP` inside the path `COVID-19/data/computed/`
+3. create the directory `WIP` inside the path `COVID-19/data/computed/`
 4. create a file named `.env` in the directory `COVID-19/automation` with the following content:
 ```
 CONFIG_FILE="config.json"